JetBrains/guide/site/java/tutorials/writing-junit5-tests/introduction/index.md

 thumbnail: ./thumbnail.png
 ---

-In this tutorial we’re going to look at features of JUnit 5 that can make it easier for us to write effective and readable automated tests.
+In this tutorial, we’re going to look at features of JUnit 5 that can make it easier for us to write effective and readable automated tests.

 ## Other Resources